jondbennett/GaryCooper/README.md

 it first appears.

 As it turns out, chickens don't have watches and they don't observe the USA's stupid daylight saving time convention.
-See, they're not as dump as you might think.
-Their wake/sleep cycle depens on the length of the days, and their circadian rhythms as influenced by each day's sunrise and sunet time.
+See, they're not as dumb as you might think.
+Their wake/sleep cycle depends on the length of the days, and their circadian rhythms as influenced by each day's sunrise and sunset times.
 They wake up each morning, even if it is very overcast and the light level is quite low.
 This means that a simple light level sensor will have problems getting in sync with the birds.
-On overcast days it risks letting the birds out late and, even worse, locking some birds out of the coop by shutting the door too early in the evening.
+On overcast days opening and closing the door based on outside light risks letting the birds out late and, even worse, locking some birds out of the coop by shutting the door too early in the evening.
 Chickens left outside over night become racoon and weasel food, which seriously impacts their ability to produce eggs.
 So, controlling the door based on sunrise and sunset times is a better choice.

 To make things more complicated, sunrise and sunset times depend on the date and the coop's location on Earth.
 Days are longer during the summer months and shorter in the winter.
 Spring and fall fall somewhere in between.
 To solve this problem, this project uses a GPS receiver to determine both date and location.
-From there, the sunrise and sunet times are calculated and the door is opened and closed based on these times.
+From there, the sunrise and sunset times are calculated and the door is opened and closed based on these times.
 (It is actually a little more complicated than that, but those complications are handled in the code.)
 All times are handled in UTC, so daylight saving time does not complicate the problem.